 Join us to discuss how concerns for human health can become explicit matters for consideration in urban planning policy systems, and explore the opportunity for health professionals to contribute to the creation of built environments which improve the health of our communities.

 This event was held at the University of Sydney on Monday 12 March 2018.
+There is no podcast for this event.

 Thursday 15 March